ksu-hmi/meal-prep-manager/README.md

 # Shopping List Generator
 The tool can create shopping lists based on the chosen recipes, potentially categorized by store section to make grocery shopping easier.

+# Recipe Database and Sources
+Describe where the recipes come from (e.g., a built-in database, external APIs, or user uploads) and how users can search or filter for specific types.

+# Meal Scheduling and Planning
+Discuss how the tool can help users plan meals by day, week, or month, and include suggestions or auto-fills based on user preferences.